sashaCTF/pwn-rev-notes/reverse-engineering/assembly-language/Introduction.md

 Because of this, more instructions are required to do the task compared to a higher level language.

+Machine/assembly code is what programs are compiled into, for example when you do ``gcc file.c -o file``, gcc converts the c code into machine code, so that the computer can understand it, and be able to run it, so for reverse engineering it's important to know assembly code.

-Here we see the same program written in 3 different programming languages, which is a classic "Hello World!" program, to demonstrate this point.
+Here we see the same program written in 3 different programming languages, which is a classic "Hello World!" program, to demonstrate the earlier point.

 Python (high)
 ```python